Links on SoundGuys may earn us a commission. Learn more.

 Is there more to the Razer Tiamat 2.2 V2 than just loud explosions?
 Let’s find out.

-Who are the Razer Tiamat 2.2 V2 for?
+Who is the Razer Tiamat 2.2 V2 for?

 Like most gaming headsets, the Razer Tiamat 2.2 V2 offers a simple setup for someone who needs to hear things and say things while playing video games.
 These headphones work for general use—without the splitter extension, the cord is a much more manageable length—but the non-detachable mic makes them rather conspicuous when out and about.